 - The Bush-era tax cuts were extended permanently for all but the top earners.
-The maximum income tax rate increases to 39.6% (up from 35%) for individuals making more than $400,000 a year, $450,000 for married couples filing jointly, and $425,000 for heads of household;
+The maximum income tax rate increases to 39.6 percent (up from 35 percent) for individuals making more than $400,000 a year, $450,000 for married couples filing jointly, and $425,000 for heads of household;

 - The two-percentage-point reduction in payroll taxes, commonly known as the FICA or Social Security tax, will be allowed to expire.
-The employee portion of Social Security contributions will return to 6.2%;
+The employee portion of Social Security contributions will return to 6.2 percent;

 - The alternative minimum tax (AMT) exemption is increased to $50,600 for individuals and heads of household and $78,750 for married couples filing jointly, and will be permanently adjusted for inflation, resulting in an estimated 30 million taxpayers escaping the AMT;

-- The maximum tax rate on dividends and capital gains will increase to 20% (up from 15%) for individuals with taxable income of at least $400,000 ($450,000 for married couples filing jointly);
+- The maximum tax rate on dividends and capital gains will increase to 20 percent (up from 15 percent) for individuals with taxable income of at least $400,000 ($450,000 for married couples filing jointly);

 - The “Pease” and PEP (Personal Exemption Phase-out) restrictions on itemized deductions are reinstated with applicable thresholds for the caps at $250,000 for individual filers and $300,000 for married couples filing jointly;

-- For estate, gift, and generation-skipping transfer (GST) tax purposes, for individuals dying and gifts made after 2012, there is a $5 million combined exemption (adjusted for inflation, which is anticipated to be $5,250,000 in 2013), and the top estate, gift, and GST rate is permanently increased from 35% to 40%;
+- For estate, gift, and generation-skipping transfer (GST) tax purposes, for individuals dying and gifts made after 2012, there is a $5 million combined exemption (adjusted for inflation, which is anticipated to be $5,250,000 in 2013), and the top estate, gift, and GST rate is permanently increased from 35 percent to 40 percent;

 - A number of individual tax credits, including the child tax credit, the earned income tax credit, and the college tuition credit are extended for five years;